BUSINESS AVIATION PRIORITIZES SUSTAINABILITY

 These commitments are current today and remain the foundation for everything that business aviation does towards reducing its overall environmental impact, and wider sustainability contribution.

-As part of these obligations, IBAC plays an active role in the Sustainable Aviation Fuel initiative that was developed by the coalition of international aviation organizations which comprises of CBAA, NBAA, EBAA, GAMA, NATA, and IBAC.
+As part of these obligations, IBAC plays an active role in the Sustainable Aviation Fuel initiative that was developed by the Coalition of international aviation organizations which comprises of CBAA, EBAA, GAMA, NATA, NBAA, VAI, and IBAC.
 There have been several SAF flight demonstrations around the world to prove the viability of Jet A-1 drop-in alternative fuels with aircraft manufacturers, fuel companies, and operators participating to encourage further use of SAF.

 IBAC represents business aviation at the International Civil Aviation Organization (ICAO) in environmental matters through the Committee on Aviation and Environmental Protection (CAEP) through technical expertise and information to ensure that business aviation is appropriately included when Standards and Recommended Practices (SARPs) are developed for civil aviation.